ewan-harney/hpc_blast2taxonomizr/README.md

 By default the `02_run_taxonomizr_lca.sh` script takes the output from the `blast_out` directory and does the following:
 <br></br>

-1. If blast was run in array mode, chunks are concatenated (automatically detected) to produce an `all_blast.out.tab` file.
+1. If blast was run in array mode, chunks are concatenated to produce an `all_blast.out.tab` file.
-2. Blast results are filtered according to user specified parameters, creating intermediate file `filtered_blast.out.tab`.
+2. Blast results are filtered according to user specified parameters and saved as `filtered_blast.out.tab`.
 3. The LCA algorithm is run, and adjusted using the top percent parameter.
-4. The output is saved as a taxon path file `taxonomizr_taxon_path.tsv` file and emailed to the user.
+4. The output is saved as a taxon path file `taxonomizr_taxon_path.tsv` and emailed to the user.
 <br></br>

 <b>To run the `02_run_taxonomizr_lca.sh` script you must provide:</b>